-Possible federal E-rate rebates on KEN funds that are projected as \$9.0M.
-These funds are used for the following:
+Possible federal E-rate Internet rebates on KEN funds that are projected as \$11.7M.
+These funds will be used for the following:

-- KETS Offers of Assistance to school districts projected to be \$6.8M. - KDE technology infrastructure updates projected as \$0.4M. - Student Information System State Portion projected as \$1.6M. - E-rate Management and Administration projected as \$0.2M.
+- KETS Offers of Assistance to school districts projected to be \$8.4M. - Kentucky K-12 Internet Services for districts projected to be \$1.1M. - KDE technology infrastructure updates projected as \$0.4M. - Student Information System State Portion projected as \$1.6M. - E-rate Management and Administration projected as \$0.2M.